 12.0 General Node Administration

-Some node attributes may be directly specified through the resource manager.
-For example, Loadleveler allows a site to assign a MachineSpeed value to each node.
-If the site chooses to specify this value within the Loadleveler configuration, Moab obtains this information via the Loadleveler scheduling API and uses it in scheduling decisions.
+Some node attribute may be directly specified through the resource manager.
+For example, Loadleveler allows a site to assign a 'MachineSpeed' value to each node.
+If the site chooses to specify this value within the Loadleveler configuration, Maui will obtain this info via the Loadleveler scheduling API and use it in scheduling decisions.
 The list of node attributes supported in this manner varies from resource manager to resource manager and should be determined by consulting resource manager documentation.

-Some default node attributes can be assigned on a rack or partition basis.
-In addition, many node attributes can be specified globally by configuring the DEFAULT node template using the NODECFG parameter (i.e., NODECFG[DEFAULT] PROCSPEED=3200).
-Unless explicitly specified otherwise, nodes inherit node attributes from the associated rack or partition or from the default node template.
+Some default node attributes can be assigned on a frame or partition basis.
+Unless explicitly specified otherwise, nodes within the particular node or partition will be assigned these default attribute values.
 See the Partition Overview for more information.
-Scheduler Specified Node Attributes

-The NODECFG parameter also allows direct per-node specification of virtually all node attributes supported via other mechanisms and also provides a number of additional attributes not found elsewhere.
-For example, a site administrator may want to specify something like the following:
+Maui also provides a parameter named NODECFG which allows direct specification of virtually all node attributes supported via other mechanisms and also provides a number of additional attributes not found elsewhere.
+For example, a site may wish to specify something like the following: